petermorley2023/DA401_Morley/README.md

 ## Introduction
 This file serves the purpose of file documentation and as a README for the files in this GitHub.
 The project that I conducted was regarding hurricane analysis with a focus on time series and location analysis.
 Within this folder, you can find files regarding the data that I collected and used, code, as well as other important documents.
 The version of R used for the code is version 4.2.1.
 The version Python used for the location code was Python 3 which was used in a Jupyter Notebook.
 All other files are PDFs or CSVs so they should be accessible from any computer.

+## Needed Packages:
+1. R: dplyr (v1.0.10), ggplot2 (v3.4), grid (v4.3.0), pracma (v2.4.2)
+2. Python3/Jupyter Notebook: numpy (v1.23), pandas (v1.5.1), seaborn (v0.12.1), matplotlib (v3.6.0), contextily, pointpats (v2.1.1)

 ## Data
 1. File Name: caribbean_hurricanes.csv
-- File Type: CSV
-- Description: This file is the filtered-down data that includes all hurricanes that fit my inclusion criterion (latitude & longitude limits) for the Caribbean.
+* This file is the filtered-down data that includes all hurricanes that fit my inclusion criterion (latitude & longitude limits) for the Caribbean.

 2. File Name: clean_all_hurricanes.csv
-* File Type: CSV
-* Description: This file includes all hurricane data provided by the NOAA that I have cleaned.
+* This file includes all hurricane data provided by the NOAA that I have cleaned.
              This data ranges from 1851 through 2021 and has not been filtered down so all data is present.

 3. File Name: hurricane_counts.csv
-* File Type: CSV
-* Description: This file includes data regarding the total yearly hurricane counts within the Caribbean (1851 – 2021).
+* This file includes data regarding the total yearly hurricane counts within the Caribbean (1851 – 2021).

 4. File Name: yearly_pressures.csv
-* File Type: CSV
-* Description: This file includes data regarding the average minimum pressure and the minimum pressure within the Caribbean (1992 – 2021).
+* This file includes data regarding the average minimum pressure and the minimum pressure within the Caribbean (1992 – 2021).

 5. File Name: yearly_winds.csv
-* File Type: CSV
-* Description: This file includes data regarding the average and maximum yearly wind speeds in knots for the hurricanes within the Caribbean (1992 – 2021).
+* This file includes data regarding the average and maximum yearly wind speeds in knots for the hurricanes within the Caribbean (1992 – 2021).

 6. NHC Hurricane Reports